altoo-ag/akka-kryo-serialization/README.md

 			# Define a default size for byte buffers used during serialization
 			buffer-size = 4096

-			# The serialization byte buffers are doubled as needed until they exceed maxBufferSize and an exception is thrown.
+			# The serialization byte buffers are doubled as needed until they exceed max-buffer-size and an exception is thrown.
 Can be -1 for no maximum.
 			max-buffer-size = -1

 			# If set, akka uses manifests to put a class name